-The DF350AMD and DF300BMD V6 four-stroke outboards with contra-rotating twin propellers are first Suzuki models to offer integrated steering.
-The integrated steering allows for more streamlined rigging for single or multiple engine configurations, eliminating clearance issues caused by external steering cylinders.
+The DF350AMD and DF300BMD V6 four-stroke outboards with contra-rotating twin propellers are the first Suzuki models to offer integrated steering.
+Integrated steering allows for more streamlined rigging for single or multiple engine configurations, eliminating clearance issues caused by external steering cylinders.

 Suzuki also engineered a new lower gear case for the DF350AMD and DF300BMD.
 Engineers made the changes to enhance durability, increase top-speed performance and improve fuel efficiency.
 The external surface area of this new gear case has also been reduced and reshaped, allowing the lower unit to slice through the water with less resistance.
-Suzuki said the streamlined gear case reduces oil required from 3.2 liters to 2.8 liters.
+Suzuki said the streamlined gear case reduces the required oil from 3.2 liters to 2.8 liters.

 The steering improvements are expected to foreshadow additional enhancements at the helm including joystick steering and increased integration.

 Suzuki will continue to build the DF300B and DF350A outboards in the original configuration.
 Because of the new lower gear case, repowers should have the same lower drive units.